cschindlbeck/nvim/README.md

 ## TODOs

-keymaps not working, leader is cleared prematurely
+- keymaps not working, leader is cleared prematurely, which is not working?
+- dot repeat is not working in f command
+- delete into void register is not working (at least on a mac)

 ## Install